 The bakery owner is an older man named Theo (Detlef Bierstedt), who is currently unmotivated to bake and is consistently turning customers away with his rude attitude.
 Theo once had one of the most fabulous bakeries in town until his brother decided to open a similar shop across the road that was more focused on food being created by machines than one’s hand and heart.
 The Elfkins soon bump into Theo and naturally have desires to help him.
 But for the Elfkin Helvi, this encounter also births an interest and passion for learning more about baking.
 The plot and story are heart-warming one, and I was surprised to see several positive messages making this film family perfect.

 While no significant belly laughs were had on my end, there are certainly jokes which will obtain laughter from a younger audience.
 As an adult, I found myself smiling for most of the duration as I was having a great time watching this film.
 The runtime is quick, and the plot never drags on.

 Overall, I found this film to be fantastic.
-It is a light-hearted family film which had me smiling from start to finish with positive messages, short duration and one musical number.
-The lead animation may seem somewhat basic, but the level of detail in other areas, including the film’s backgrounds and audio track, is undoubtedly stunning.
-The Elfkins – Baking a Difference is a cute family film which feels freshly made for all ages to enjoy and share.
+It is a light-hearted family film that had me smiling from start to finish with positive messages, short duration and one musical number.
+The lead animation may seem somewhat basic, but the level of detail in other areas, including the film’s background and audio track, is undoubtedly stunning.
+The Elfkins – Baking a Difference is a cute family film that feels freshly made for all ages to enjoy and share.